DidoMarchet/craft-commerce-headless-sdk/README.md

 # Craft Commerce Headless SDK Documentation Index

-Welcome to the SDK documentation!
 This SDK is designed to simplify integration with **Craft CMS Commerce**, offering specialized modules for users, carts, payments, subscriptions, and more.
 Whether you're building a headless e-commerce application or enhancing an existing Craft CMS Commerce setup, this guide will help you navigate and implement the SDK effectively.

 > **Note:** Craft Commerce version 4 or higher is required for compatibility with this SDK.